zsa/reactor/README.md

 ## General process

-- Initialize and set tmp directory if it's passed
 - Take JSON input
 - Generate a .c template file base on the JSON and the liquid template named for the type value in in the JSON
-- Return the .hex file created from running make with that file.
+- Return the .hex file created from running make with that file

+# Local development

+You can run the tests with `be guard` - which will watch for changes in ruby files and run whenever they do

 ## Updating the firmware

 The qmk_firmware is included in this repository as a git subtree.
-Any **changes to qmk_firmware should be made to the [qmk_firmware repository](http://github.com/jackhumbert/qmk_firmware)**.
+Any **changes to qmk_firmware should be made to the [qmk_firmware repository](http://github.com/jackhumbert/qmk_firmware)** not this repository.

 To update the subtree from the qmk_firmware repository, pull the updates from qmk_firmware into this repository.